In today’s Finshots, we tell you why Shaktikanta Das may get another term as RBI Governor.

 Of course, this is just one piece of the puzzle.
 The RBI also juggles things like keeping the Rupee stable, controlling inflation, tweaking interest rates and managing the delicate balance between bank loans and deposits.

 Sure, a new Governor could handle and manage all of this.
 But Das brings the weight of experience.
-Under his watch, the Rupee has stayed stable, inflation hit a 4-year low of 4.3% in FY24 (even lower for core services) and India’s foreign exchange reserves soared to $700 billion, making it the fourth-largest in the world.
+Under his watch, the Rupee has stayed stable, core inflation (not considering food and energy prices) hit a 4-year low of 4.3% in FY24 (even lower for core services) and India’s foreign exchange reserves soared to $700 billion, making it the fourth-largest in the world.

 So maybe the government doesn’t want to risk handing over the reins to someone new at such a critical time, with delicate regulatory changes in progress.